twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

     }
 {% endhighlight %}

-The above tests one observer in ViewModelServer and expects the result Event to be at the boundary between the ViewModelServer and ModelServer.
+The above section tests one observer in ViewModelServer and expects the result Event to be at the boundary between the ViewModelServer and ModelServer.

 Integration testing isn't outside the realm of possibility either.
 Here's an example integration test for the same event that instead waits at the boundary between the View and ViewModelServer layers: